Are you always searching for a better or the absolute best investment strategy?

 This investment strategy of course also has times when it does worse than the market.

 You can read more about the Qi Value investment strategy here:

-This can help the return of all investment strategies
+This increases the return of all investment strategies

 Irrespective of what investment strategy you choose we strongly suggest that you add the Piotroski F-Score, also called the F-Score.